Germinari1/Sanitas/README.md

 - **REST API**: The chatbot is exposed as a `REST API`, built using `FastAPI`.
 - **Microservices-based architecture**: Each "microservice" is containerized using `Docker`, and `Docker compose` is used to organize such build process.

-> Note: this was develop as a educational project for an event from [Entropic](https://entropic.pythonanywhere.com/)
+> Note: this was used as an educational/demonstration project for an event at [Entropic](https://entropic.pythonanywhere.com/).
+The data used here is synthetic and used for learning and demonstration purposes only.

 ## Getting Started
 Create a `.env` file in the root directory and add the following environment variables: